qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/aspects_template.rst

      * To enable the use of your aspect class, some extra settings need to be done
      * in your configuration file.
      *  * Add a require of your aspects class to qx.Class
-     *  * Set the variant qx.aspects to on
+     *  * Set the environment setting qx.aspects to true
-     *  * Set the setting qx.enableAspect to true
+     *  * Set the environment setting qx.enableAspect to true
      *
      */